mrakgr/The-Spiral-Language/readme.md

 # News

-## Date: WIP/2025 - Native Cuda has been added to the language.
+## Date: 6/8/2025 - Native Cuda has been added to the language.
 Upgraded the project to .NET 9.

-As the title says.
-TODO.
+Still in prerelease.
+More info will be added later.
+Right now I am too busy with paid work to do full time work on Spiral.

 ## Date: 7/28/2024 - Higher Ranked Types have been added to the language